Canon 1D vs XS

 One feature that is present on the 1D, but is missing on the XS is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D writes its imaging data to Compact Flash cards, while the XS uses SDHC cards.
-The 1D features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the XS only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D and Canon EOS Rebel XS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |3.||Canon 1D X Mark III||Y||mono||mono||Y||Y||mini||3.1||Y||-||Y|

 |4.||Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 |6.||Canon 1D C||Y||mono||mono||Y||Y||mini||2.0||-||-||-|